 “’Prapañca’ in Nāgārjuna and Gauḍapāda.”

-“Vasubandhu and the Intuitive Nature of Skepticism.”
+“Vasubandhu and the Nature of the Skeptical Problem.”

 "Skepticism and Religious Practice in Sextus and Nāgārjuna," Canadian Philosophical Association.
 Victoria, BC, Canada.
 June 2013.

 “Vasubandhuan Phenomenalism as a Buddhist Ethical Practice,” American Philosophical Association Central Division Meeting, Group Program.
 New Orleans, LA.
 February 2013.

 "Rejecting Epistemology: Nāgārjuna's Pañcakoṭi and Agrippa's Trilemma," Society for Asian and Comparative Philosophy Annual Conference, Carbondale, IL.
 October 2012.

 "The Ethics of Skepticism: What We Can Learn from Nāgārjuna, Sextus, and Jayarāśi."
 Tenth East-West Philosophers' Conference.
 Honolulu, HI.
 May 2011.